sequenceiq/slider/src/site/md/rolehistory.md

 The use of an explicit release request ensures that a failing node is not placed at the head of this list.

-** Update: this could simply be implemented as having a sorted list of nodes for every role, using the last_used time as the sort order **
+**Update: this could simply be implemented as having a sorted list of nodes for every role, using the last_used time as the sort order **

 ## Actions

 ### Bootstrap

-1. Persistent RoleHistory not found; empty data structures created.
+1. Persistent Role History file not found; empty data structures created.

 ### Thaw

+When thawing, the role history should be loaded -if it is missing Hoya must revert to the bootstrap actions.

+If found, the role history will contain Hoya's view of the Hoya Cluster's state at the time the history was saved, explicitly recording the last-used time of all nodes no longer hosting a role's container.
+By noting which roles were actually being served, it implicitly nodes which nodes have a last_used value greater than any of the last_used fields persisted in the file.
+That is: all node entries listed as having active nodes at the time the history was saved must have more recent data than those nodes listed as inactive.

+When rebuilding the data structures, the fact that nodes were active at save time must be converted into the data that indicates that the nodes were at least in use *at the time the data was saved*.
+The state of the cluster after the last save is unknown.

-1. NodeMap loaded; Failure => Bootstrap.
+1. Role History loaded; Failure => Bootstrap.
-1. Future: if role list enum ! = current enum, remapping could take place.
+1. Future: if role list enum != current enum, remapping could take place.
    Until then: fail.
+1. iterate through all NodeEntry instances in each Node and set its last_used time to the time the role history was last saved.
 1. Maybe: purge entries > N weeks older than the save time of the role history

+If the list of recently used nodes is built by creating a sorted list of the nodes for each role, this sort must take place after the previous operations have completed.
+These sorted lists would have the active-at-time-of-save nodes at their heads, followed by the inactive nodes in the order of the most recently used.

 ### AM Restart

+1. RoleHistory reloaded
-1. RoleHistory reloaded; Failure => create empty map.
+1. Failure => create empty map.
+1. Success => set the active counts for each NodeEntry to 0, with the `last_used` value to that of the file's save time.
-1. Enum existing containers and determine role of each container
+1. Enum existing containers and determine role of each container.
-1. For each node, create a NodeEntry for that role, then set the `active` count to the #of containers on that node.
+1. For each Node: create a NodeEntry each role with a container on that node, then set the `NodeEntry.active` count to the #of containers on that node.
+1. For each Node in the NodeMap, if there are no active instances of a role in that Node, then it could be added to list of available nodes for that instance.
+1. For other (existing) container data structures in the AM, add entries recording container details there.
-1. Set the outstanding request queue to null, and reset the counters.
+1. Set the outstanding request queue to `null`, and reset the counters.
+1. Trigger a cluster node count review -and request & release nodes as appropriate

-** Issue**: what if requests come in for a (role, requestID) for the previous instance of the AM?
+**Issue**: what if requests come in for a (role, requestID) for the previous instance of the AM?
 Could we just always set the initial requestId counter to a random number and hope the collision rate is very, very low (2^24 * #(outstanding_requests)).
 If YARN-1041 ensures that